jochemvogel/ERLIJN/README.md

-# Progressive Web Apps @cmda-minor-web · 20-21
+# ERLIJN ✈️

 **[Live link](https://erlijn.herokuapp.com/)**

 ERLIJN is a search engine for (cheap) flights where you can search and book flights.

+_This app is created during the Progressive Web Apps course in the Minor Web Design & Development (20-21).
+Could use it in the future to learn new things._

 ### Table of Contents